introlab/t-top/documentation/README.md

 ## Folder Structure

-- The [assembly](assembly/) folder contains the assembly instructions
+- The [assembly](assembly/) folder contains the assembly instructions.
-- The [protocols](protocols/) folder contains the communication protocols definitions
+- The [protocols](protocols/) folder contains the communication protocols definitions.
 - The [architecture](architecture/) folder contains architecture diagrams.
+- The [hbba_lite](hbba_lite/) folder contains the documentation of how to use HBBA Lite.